Are you a current CIB Oyster Gardener?

 Q – Don’t we already have oysters in the Inland Bays?

-A – Delaware’s Inland Bays have been virtually devoid of a natural population of oysters for more than thirty years.
-The CIB believes that oysters were at one time and hopefully, will again be a thriving and important component of Inland Bays’ ecology.
-The goal of our Shellfish Restoration Program (which includes the oyster gardening efforts) is to restore a viable population of oysters to our local waterways, thereby creating critical benthic (bottom) habitat and increasing the filtering capacity of the bays’ shellfish population.
+A – Delaware’s Inland Bays have a very small natural population of oysters.
+The Center believes that oysters were at one time, and hopefully will again be, a thriving and important component of Inland Bays’ ecology.
+The goal of our Shellfish Restoration Program (which includes the Oyster Gardening efforts) is to restore a viable population of oysters to our local waterways, thereby creating critical benthic (bottom) habitat and increasing the filtering capacity of the bays’ shellfish population.

 Q – Tell me about oysters, why are they so special?

 A – Oysters are like the building blocks of the benthic community and create very important reef habitats for other organisms.
 Some of the many important species you will find around an oyster reef include: barnacles, mussels, bryozoans, worms, algae, plankton, as well as several kinds of fishes and crabs.
-Our oysters were not meant for harvest but for creating more reef habitat.
-Oysters are also filter feeders which means they can remove tiny one-celled plants called phytoplankton and other small particles from the water and improve water quality.
+Our oysters are not meant for harvest but for creating more reef habitat.
+Oysters are also filter feeders; they can remove tiny one-celled plants called phytoplankton and other small particles from the water and improve water quality.

 Q – You cage oysters?

 A – Yes.
 Special cages and floats were built to hold the oysters.
 We don’t have to worry about oysters swimming away, but the cages helped contain the growing spat for a scientific study and survival.
 The cages allowed a good supply of food and oxygen to reach the oysters near the surface.
 They also reduced the threat from predators and sedimentation.
-The cages and floats made it easy for the volunteers to maintain the oyster garden populations.
-The goal was to provide the juvenile oysters a protected environment which, hopefully, would result in more successful survival rates.
+The cages and floats make it easy for the volunteers to maintain the oyster garden populations.
+The goal is to provide the juvenile oysters a protected environment which will result in more successful survival rates.

 Q – How big are the cages or floats?

-A – Taylor floats and mesh culture bags are ideal for volunteers with access to waterfront property.
-Each “gardener” was supplied with one float and two plastic mesh bags.
-The mesh bags are used because they are simply easier to lift and handle.
+A – Taylor floats with wire inserts are ideal for volunteers with access to waterfront property.
+Each “gardener” is supplied with one float and two wire inserts..
 The dimensions of a Taylor float are 2′ x 3′.
-Oyster “spat” are placed inside the mesh bag, which rests inside the Taylor float.
-Each mesh bag has a carrying capacity of approximately 75-100 shells with spat.
+Oyster “spat” are placed inside the insert, which rests inside the Taylor float.
+Each insert has a carrying capacity of approximately 75-100 shells with spat.
 The floats are suspended from gardeners’ piers, docks or bulkheads.
 When necessary, they can be lifted from the water in a similar manner as crab traps.
 However, the Taylor floats must be suspended at least a foot off bottom to avoid oyster drill predation.

-Q – Volunteers are the actual “shellfish gardeners?”
+Q – Volunteers are the actual “oyster gardeners?”

 A – Yes, 15 volunteers signed on as participants in our pilot oyster gardening project.
-Now we have more than 150 volunteers.
-They maintain the oysters and keep the cages clear of bio-fouling every week.
-Volunteers also assist with measuring and recording oyster growth and mortality as well as water quality parameters, such as temperature and salinity.
+Now we have approximately 70 sites.
+They maintain the oysters and keep the cages clear of bio-fouling.
+Volunteers have also assisted with measuring and recording oyster growth and mortality as well as water quality parameters, such as temperature and salinity.
 The volunteers are involved for several reasons: to play a hands-on role in oyster restoration, to educate their neighbors and friends about the benefits of a healthy oyster population, and to provide a diverse array of study sites throughout the Inland Bays system.

 Q – Where do the volunteers get the baby oysters to start their project?

-A – Although the oysters are a tempting, tasty morsel, we prohibit our gardeners from consuming the oysters.
-If we are successful in our efforts to restore oysters to the bays, there may be future opportunities for recreational harvesting of oysters for personal consumption.
+A – Oyster Gardening oysters are not suitable for human consumption and we prohibit our gardeners from consuming the oysters.
+If we are successful in our efforts to restore oysters to the Inland Bays, there may be future opportunities for recreational harvesting of oysters for personal consumption.

 Q – Where are you putting the oysters?

-Since it is estimated that a single mature oyster can filter 50 gallons of water each day, think of the positive impact we could produce by placing 100,000 oysters in our bays year after year!
-Give us a call if you’d like to be considered for our Shellfish Gardening Program.
-The Center’s office number is 302-226-8105 or contact the Restoration Coordinator at email@example.com.
+Since it is estimated that a single mature oyster can filter up to 50 gallons of water each day, think of the positive impact we could produce by placing 100,000 oysters in our bays year after year!
+Give us a call if you’d like to be considered for our Oyster Gardening program.
+The Center’s office number is 302-226-8105 or contact the Program Manager at firstname.lastname@example.org.